 Note on the use of convex and aspherical* exterior mirrors

-Convex and aspherical mirrors increase the field of view.
+Convex and aspherical mirrors increase the viewing sector.
 However, they reduce the image of objects.
-Therefore, such mirrors are only conditionally suitable for estimating the distance to vehicles moving behind.
+Therefore, such mirrors are only conditionally suitable for assessing the distance to vehicles moving behind.

-The exterior mirrors are automatically dimmed together with the interior mirror.
+The outside mirrors dim automatically along with the inside mirror.

-When the ignition is on, the mirrors are automatically dimmed depending on the amount of light falling on them (e.g. rear headlights).
+When the ignition is on, the mirrors automatically darken depending on the amount of light falling on them (for example, the light from behind the headlights).

-When you turn on the interior lighting or reverse gear, the mirrors return to their original position (without dimming).
+When the interior lighting or reverse gear is turned on, the mirrors return to their original position (no darkening).

-Warning: The correct automatic dimming of the exterior mirrors is only possible when the flow of light falling on the interior mirror is not obstructed (e.g. objects on the luggage compartment cover).
+Warning: Correct automatic dimming of the exterior mirrors is only possible when the light falling on the interior mirror is not obstructed (for example, objects located on the trunk lid).

 Heated mirrors*

-The reflective surface of the exterior mirrors is heated when the ignition is switched on, depending on the outside temperature.
+The reflective surface of the outside mirrors is heated when the ignition is on, depending on the outside temperature.

-The electrically adjustable exterior mirrors can only be installed when the ignition is switched on by pressing the large button C.
+The electrically adjustable exterior mirrors can only be adjusted when the ignition is on by pressing the large button C.

-The reflective surface of the mirror moves when you press the corresponding side of the arrow button.
+The reflective surface of the mirror shifts when you press the corresponding side of the arrow button.

 - R front passenger mirror